 Bachelor of Social Work and a Master of Social Welfare (Welfare and Social Policy)

-She is based in Sydney.
+Monica is based in Canberra.

 The heutagogical principle of collaborative learning characterises Monica's teaching.
 Monica is a part-time social work lecturer and social sciences researcher at Charles Sturt University.
 She is both teaching and research active.
 Her personal teaching pedagogy is, 'To enable students to think critically about their evolving context, to foster resilience and skills, to instigate change and to maintain social work values' (Short, Trembath, Duncombe & Whitaker, 2018, p.
 12).
 Monica teaches in accordance with the CSU Strategic Focus of fostering belonging and connectedness.

 She has course coordinated, convened, tutored in and/or marked the following subjects:

 The psycho-social-spiritual-physical resilience and well-being of individuals and communities in their environments are the focus of Monica's research.
 Her personal research narrative is to generate meaning that enhances and respects individuals, groups and communities within practice, education and research (Short, Barton, Cooper, Woolven, Loos & Devos, 2017, p.
 104).
 Honouring emic (insider) and etic (outsider) knowledge, valuing relationships, collaboration, sharing power, promoting social justice and upholding egalitarian principles are central principles for her research (Short, 2018, p.
 233).
 Monica applies an integrated lens with an epistemological base in social work, sociology and theology in her work; and she utilises methodologies such as co-operative inquiry, ethnography, literature review, and case studies.
 Her research contributes to the CSU research narrative of the development of individuals and thriving communities with strong social frameworks where harmony resides.